-- 1. A student whose cumulative grade point average is at the 2.00 level or higher at an in-state sending institution will receive credit for all transferable course work in which a grade of "D" or better is achieved.
-For out-of-state institutions, a "C" or higher is required. - 2.
-A student whose cumulative grade point average is below 2.00 level at a sending institution will receive credit for transferable coursework in which a grade of "C" or better was achieved. - 3.
-Transferable coursework must be applicable to the student's declared program of study. - General Education courses taken at a Maryland public college or university will be accepted with a "D" or better. - 5.
-A grade of "C" or better is required to receive transfer credit in Freshman Composition (EGL101).
+- A student whose cumulative grade point average is at the 2.00 level or higher at an in-state sending institution will receive credit for all transferable course work in which a grade of "D" or better is achieved.
+For out-of-state institutions, a "C" or higher is required. - A student whose cumulative grade point average is below 2.00 level at a sending institution will receive credit for transferable coursework in which a grade of "C" or better was achieved.

+- 3. Transferable coursework must be applicable to the student's declared program of study. - General Education courses taken at a Maryland public college or university will be accepted with a "D" or better.

 In all cases, only the course credit is transferred, not the grade or quality points earned.
 Transfer students enter Cecil College without a grade point average.

-Foreign College and University Credit
+· Foreign College and University Credit